 The nearby modern town of Olympia serves primarily to support visitors who make the pilgrimage here.
 But if you want to see past the tourist infrastructure, we can arrange for you to have dinner with a local resident.
 When I visited, Katarina prepared a traditional menu of lamb, salad and baklava, which we ate together in her back terrace, watching the sun set as we sipped our wine.

 Just a half-hour drive from Nafplio, Epidavros is the home of the Sanctuary of Asclepius, the Greek god of healing.
 People came from across the Mediterranean and Aegean world to be healed by the doctors and priests who worked here.
 Prescriptions might include exercise, poetry or drama.

 It’s no surprise that locals and visitors still take advantage of such an evocative and technically excellent setting.
-Every summer, the theatre hosts a festival of musical concerts and performances of classic Greek plays.
-If you can fit it into your schedule, there’s nothing like watching Medea or Oedipus Rex in a 2,400-year-old classical amphitheatre.
+Every summer, the theater hosts a festival of musical concerts and performances of classic Greek plays.
+If you can fit it into your schedule, there’s nothing like watching Medea or Oedipus Rex in a 2,400-year-old classical amphitheater.